neurodata/connectocross/README.md

 ### Testing for Peter's rule via the contact graph
 - is the adjacency a noisy version of the contact graph?
 - how does rank change as we jitter xyz of synapses
+- could we also just swap synapses in an epsilon ball and see how structure changes?

 ### Spectral clustering that uses morphology